There's another blog over on the

 short picture book.
 No excuse.
 Yes, it is excusable in very long works.
 But

 in a forty-five page book?
 No. Sorry.
-And let me also be clear that I do not

 Being traditionally published is no guarantee